 „Remember: The simplest, most fundamental part of our job is to get people/players stronger.“ – Mike Boyle

 „If you think lifting weights is dangerous, try being weak.
 Being weak is dangerous.“ – Bret Contreras

-Of course, maybe the best preparation for the game is playing by itself but you need to have a STRONG basis for that (by all means)!
+Of course, the best preparation for the game is playing by itself but you need to have a STRONG basis for that (you need to earn that right in every sense)!
 Hands down, technique/tactics and psychology are more important for players of course, but a proper physical preparation by all means (injury prevention/reduction, resistance training, recovery…) is something players need if they want resilience and “self-confident body” (maximum of their body potential in general)!
-You can not improve everything IMPORTANT by the playing (and similar) only!
+You can not improve everything IMPORTANT by the playing (and similar – game related drills for instance) only!

 So, this post is maybe the best one I wrote so far – maybe not, but anyway: „I’m not that smart – I just study more.“ – Charlie Weingroff 🙂